Recognizing added sugar

 To reduce the added sugar in your diet, try these tips:

-- Drink water or other calorie-free drinks instead of sugary, nondiet sodas or sports drinks.
+- Drink water or other calorie-free drinks instead of sugary sodas or sports drinks.
 That goes for blended coffee drinks, too.

 - When you drink fruit juice, make sure it's 100 percent fruit juice — not juice drinks that have added sugar.
-Better yet, eat the fruit rather than juice.
+Better yet, eat the fruit rather than drink the juice to get the fiber, as well.

 - Choose breakfast cereals carefully.
-Although healthy breakfast cereals can contain added sugar to make them more appealing to children, plan to skip the non-nutritious, sugary and frosted cereals.
+Although healthy breakfast cereals can contain added sugar to make them more appealing to children, skip the non-nutritious, sugary and frosted cereals.

 - Opt for reduced-sugar varieties of syrups, jams, jellies and preserves.
 Use other condiments sparingly.
 Salad dressings and ketchup have added sugar.